Rocket-CDS/RocketSystemProjectTemplate/README.md

 ##### Menu
-The side menu shows interfaces.
-You need to create (Copy/Paste) an interface WITH a "default command", so the security works correctly.
+The side menu shows interfaces.  if you need another interface you need to create (Copy/Paste) an interface WITH a "default command".
 Ensure you have added the command to the "SesysmDefaults.rules" file.

 The current project code uses DNNpacker.